 Master of Arts in Marriage & Family Therapy (MFT)

-Graduating with an MFT degree from the Fresno Pacific Biblical Seminary prepares graduates for California licensure* as a therapist.
-We have students working as therapists in private counseling centers, their own private practices and county mental health facilities among other places.
-Our graduates are extremely capable of providing mental health services at all levels.
+Our MFT degree prepares graduates for California licensure* as a therapist and equips them to provide mental health services at all levels.
+Graduates serve as therapists in private counseling centers, their own private practices and county mental health facilities among other places.

 After graduation, students will continue the 3,000 hour internship requirement for California state licensing.
-Once the hours are completed, the intern may then apply through the Board of Behavioral Science to take the Licensed Marriage & Family Therapy Exam.
+Once the hours are completed, the intern may then apply through the Board of Behavioral Sciences to take the Licensed Marriage & Family Therapy (LMFT) exam.

 *While our MFT degree prepares students primarily for licensure within California, we can easily accommodate a student who wishes to pursue licensure outside of California after graduation.

-The traditional master of arts in marriage and family therapy student graduates within three or four years of full-time coursework (9 units per semester or more).
+Our traditional MFT student graduates within three or four years of full-time coursework (9 units per semester or more).
 However, many students choose to enroll part time and stretch out their completion of the MFT due to its rigorous nature.
-After acceptance to FPBS, students meet one-on-one with their assigned advisor to map out a degree plan which details the length of time until their graduation.
+After acceptance to FPBS, students meet one-on-one with their advisor to map out a degree plan which details the length of time until their graduation.
 This plan is based on the individual needs of the student.